BudjakovDmitry/tech/programming_languages/go/variables.md

 ## Constants

 The `const` keyword allow us to create a data container just as with `var`, but you will not be able to change the value stored in that container.
+Constant requires an initial value.

 ```
 const exponentValue float64 = 2.7